matthieuSolente/email-darkmode/README.md

   ### In Outlook for Windows in Dark Mode
   Make the <a> tag’s background transparent for Outlook only.
 You can do this by adding conditional CSS to the head of your email.

-For example, if you have a link like this with a class of buttonlink: <a class="buttonlink"> you would include the following in the head of your email:
+For example, if you have a link like this with a class of buttonlink: '<a class="buttonlink">' you would include the following in the head of your email:

 ```
 <!--[if mso]>